-According to MHFA 52% of those with addiction in the UK also has mental health issues.
+According to MHFA, 52% of those with addiction in the UK also have mental health issues.
 Addiction and mental illness often come hand in hand, and it can often be hard to determine which has come first.

 Whichever way around it is, addiction causes and exacerbates mental illness symptoms, and mental illness causes those struggling to turn to drink and drugs.

 Recognising a dual diagnosis in people who are addicted to substances